okize/json-receptacle/README.md

 # json-receptacle

-deployable express app that can receive, store and display arbitrary json data
+Express app that can receive, store and display arbitrary json data.

 ---